RenwaX23/txtChat/README.md

 * Unlimted Users
 * 10 KB in size

-` Download the all Files and Open "run.bat" to start the Application `
+` Download the all Files in (app) folder and Open "run.bat" to start the Application. `

+` You can also See the source code and contribute to the app in (src) folder. `

 #### Made with ❤ by [Renwa](https://twitter.com/RenwaX23)